Skip to main content

 const result = await mail.send(

-"optional@from.com", //OPTIONAL.
-From email If not provided will be grabbed from config
+"optional@from.com", // OPTIONAL.
+From email.
+If not provided, it will be grabbed from the config.

 );